 The new law only allows recreational use by adults 21 years or older and consumption of marihuana is only allowed in private places.
 Landlords can prohibit smoking of marijuana, but must allow for a non-smoking alternate method of consuming marijuana.
 Also, the recreational law does nothing to protect employees from being terminated at work for working under the influence of marijuana or for violating a drug-free work policy.

 Close to 300,000 Michigan residents already had medical access to marijuana under the 2008 Michigan Medical Marihuana Act.
-However, those legal protections only extended to persons who had a medical need, required to be documented by a state-licensed physician.
-Under the new recreational law there is no longer a requirement that a person over age 21 seek a medical certification or recommendation to be protected from the draconian criminal marijuana laws in Michigan.
+However, those legal protections only extended to persons who had a medical need that was required to be documented by a state-licensed doctor.
+Under the new recreational law there is no longer a requirement that a person (over age 21) seek a medical certification to be protected from the draconian criminal marijuana laws in Michigan.
 If you are older than age 21 you can now possess and use marijuana without a medical marijuana card and be immune from state criminal laws.
 Of course, we would be remiss not to point out that there is zero protection from the federal government, which does not recognize any form of marijuana whatsoever, or from other states should you venture outside the boundaries of the state of Michigan.

 New laws always come with questions.
 How will this affect those who drive with THC in their bodies; does it trump the zero tolerance driving law how will it impact search and seizure laws; is marijuana smell probable cause for a search?
 These questions nad more will slowly be interpreted by the trial and then appellate courts.